zachgordon25/gitmd/README.md

 This will show you the name of the remote, by default it is called `origin`.
 Rather than typing `https://github.com/stuff/morestuff/blahblablah` every single time you want to connect with your repo, you just type `origin` instead - less typing = working smarter, not harder!

-You'll also see the branch name, by default `master`, you can have many branches and their utility is amazing!
+You'll also see the branch name, by default `main`, you can have many branches and their utility is amazing!
 In fact it is the branching of git that makes it a top choice.
-But for today, we'll just work with our master branch.
+But for today, we'll just work with our main branch.

 <hr>